david-risney/WebView2Utilities/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for **WebView2Utilities** is limited to the resources listed above.